 It was a mistake to climb higher without a full day’s altitude acclimatization at Namche Bazaar.

-In such circumstances you should reduce your altitude to at least the altitude at which you made your previous overnight stay where you didn’t notice any signs of altitude sickness and, if possible; descend even lower.
-You will feel the benefits after reducing your altitude by 500 – 1,000 altitude metres.
-You should use medicines, additional oxygen and your compression bag or Gamow Bag if you have them available.
+In such circumstances, you should reduce your altitude to at least the altitude at which you made your previous overnight stay where you didn’t notice any signs of altitude sickness and, if possible; descend even lower.
+You will feel the benefits after reducing your altitude by 500 – 1,000 altitude meters.
+You should use medicines, additional oxygen, and your compression bag or Gamow Bag if you have them available.

 Never leave a person showing signs of altitude sickness alone.
 He could begin to experience rapidly deteriorating altitude sickness symptoms and it may be necessary to urgently evacuate him to a lower place.or? rescue by helicopter.

 You should keep warm at all times when trekking and prevent your body from cooling, particularly during the first stage of altitude acclimatization.
 Check to make sure that your clothing is always dry.
 In the mountains the air is dry and it’s usually windy.
 As sweat evaporates, it increasingly cools the body, narrowing arteries and reducing the supply of blood and oxygen reaching your organs, thus creating conducive conditions for altitude sickness to get worse.
 Special technical clothing has been invented for trekking in the mountains, which ensures that the body breathes and gets rid of sweat as effectively as possible.

 By observing all of these rules, trekking in Nepal, especially the Everest Base Camp trek will be a fun experience and you’ll arrive home with fantastic memories and impressions of your time in Nepal and the Himalayas.